kometsoft/laravel-ui/resources/tabler/README.md

 ## Usage

-1. The related path are as follows:
+1. The related path are as follows, update both of your `plugins.laravel.input` value in `vite.config.js` file, and `@vite` blade directive value in all your blade files

 ```js
 [